-Jon Sawyer is executive director of the Pulitzer Center on Crisis Reporting, a non-profit organization that funds independent reporting with the intent of raising the standard of media coverage of global affairs and that also supports a broad range of educational initiatives.
+Jon Sawyer is executive director of the Pulitzer Center on Crisis Reporting, a nonprofit organization that funds independent reporting with the intent of raising the standard of media coverage of global affairs and that also supports a broad range of educational initiatives.
 Sawyer became the center's founding director after a 31-year career with the St. Louis Post-Dispatch.

-Jon was the Post-Dispatch Washington bureau chief from 1993 through 2005.
+Sawyer was the Post-Dispatch Washington bureau chief from 1993 through 2005.
 He had been a member of the newspaper's Washington bureau since 1980 and before that worked in St. Louis, first as an editorial writer and then as a staff reporter.
-His assignments for the Post-Dispatch took him to some five dozen countries, with special projects ranging from southern Africa, Cuba and Haiti to Eastern Europe, the former Soviet Union, Israel, the Balkans, and China.
+His assignments for the Post-Dispatch took him to some five dozen countries, with special projects ranging from southern Africa, Cuba, and Haiti to Eastern Europe, the former Soviet Union, Israel, the Balkans, and China.

-After the 2001 terrorist attacks on the United States Jon focused much of his reporting on the Middle East and predominantly Muslim countries.
-He reported from Central Asia during the fall of 2001 and from Sudan, Iraq, Turkey and Egypt during 2002.
+After the 2001 terrorist attacks on the United States Sawyer focused much of his reporting on the Middle East and predominantly Muslim countries.
+He reported from Central Asia during the fall of 2001 and from Sudan, Iraq, Turkey, and Egypt during 2002.
 In 2003 he reported on a four-nation tour through the Middle East just before the Iraq war and to Iran just after.
 He reported from Afghanistan in 2004.
 And from Beirut and England in 2005 as part of a project on Muslim communities in the United States and abroad.
 In early 2006 he reported from Sudan, including Darfur, for the Post-Dispatch and for the public-television program Foreign Exchange.

-He received a B.A. degree from Yale University in 1974, majoring in English literature and history, and during the 1978-79 academic year was an Alfred Sloan Fellow in Economics Journalism at Princeton University's Woodrow Wilson School of Public Policy.
+He received a bachelor's degree from Yale University in 1974, majoring in English literature and history, and during the 1978-79 academic year was an Alfred Sloan Fellow in Economics Journalism at Princeton University's Woodrow Wilson School of Public Policy.
 In the fall of 1992 he was a research fellow affiliated with the Center on Press, Politics and Public Policy at Harvard University's John F. Kennedy School of Government.

-Jon was born in Winston-Salem, North Carolina.
+Sawyer was born in Winston-Salem, North Carolina.
 He attended public schools there and is a graduate of the Phillips Exeter Academy.
 He and his wife, children's book author Kem Knapp Sawyer, have three daughters.

 Speeches and articles:

-With Scott Anderson at the University of Chicago Institute of Politics, videotaped discussion of "Fractured Lands" project for The New York Times, Nov.
-2, 2016.
+With Scott Anderson at the University of Chicago Institute of Politics, videotaped discussion of "Fractured Lands" project for The New York Times, November 2, 2016.

-Pulitzer Prizes Centennial: Living the Pulitzer Legacy, Jon Sawyer's remarks, Columbia University School of Journalism, New York, NY, April 6, 2016.
+Pulitzer Prizes Centennial: Living the Pulitzer Legacy, Jon Sawyer's remarks, Columbia University School of Journalism, New York, April 6, 2016.

-Video animation "Our Story," presented at 10th Anniversary dinner, Harold Pratt House, New York, NY, April 5, 2016.
+Video animation "Our Story," presented at 10th Anniversary dinner, Harold Pratt House, New York, April 5, 2016.